 The bicycle parking requirement is one long-term space per unit plus one short-term bicycle parking space for every 20 dwelling units.
 Previously, the applicant proposed that each covered garage include space for two secure hanging bicycle racks, for a total of six long-term bicycle parking spaces; and one bicycle rack between the sidewalk and curb on 47th Street for two short-term bicycle parking spaces.
 The applicant has revised the plans so that each of the three garages contains three bicycle racks for long-term bicycle parking, and the plans demonstrate that there is enough space to park, in addition to vehicles, at least one cargo-style bicycle in each garage.
-Two bicycle racks for short-term bicycle parking spaces, for a total of four short-term bicycle parking spaces.
+Two bicycle racks for short-term bicycle parking are provided adjacent to the sidewalk, each accommodating two bicycles, for a total of four short-term bicycle parking spaces.
 Thus, the project complies with the bicycle parking requirements.

-Setbacks: The proposed project meets all setback requirements (3-foot minimum sidesetback; 15 foot minimum rear setback; and front setback equal to the average of the front setbacks on the adjacent lots) listed under Section 9-4.301(a).
+Setbacks: The proposed project meets all setback requirements (3-foot minimum side-setback; 15 foot minimum rear setback; and front setback equal to the average of the front setbacks on the adjacent lots) listed under Section 9-4.301(a).